WilliamArnberg/Portfolio/content/projects/Networked Physics.md

 ---
 date: '2025-03-01T09:53:42+02:00' # date in which the content is created - defaults to "today"
-title: 'Networking, Physics And Data-Quantization (WIP)'
+title: 'Data-Quantization and Networking (WIP)'
 draft: false # set to "true" if you want to hide the content
 link: "https://williamarnberg.com/articles/networked_physics_article/" # optional URL to link the logo to
 slug: "ecs"